Phoenix vs Los Angeles

 3. Phoenix vs Los Angeles Neighborhoods

 L.A. is a huge mix of good and bad areas and they can all be in the same city.
-I grew up in the San Fernando Valley in areas like Reseda, Van Nuys, and a gang infested town called Panorama City.
+I grew up in the San Fernando Valley in areas like Reseda, Van Nuys, and a gang-infested town called Panorama City.
 But then you head a few miles southwest and venture into Chatsworth, Sherman Oaks, and Granada Hills where the homes are much more affluent.

 When I moved out on my own, I lived in Hollywood for a few years in the early 90s and while it was a pretty active city, it was also very dangerous and not a safe place for a woman to walk alone at night.
 Following my stint in Hollywood, I then moved to Venice Beach which is a really cool little beach town with lots to see and do.
-Parts of Venice are super cool, but head a few blocks in the wrong direction and you may find yourself feeling a little uneasy – and this is in the same city!
+Parts of Venice are super cool but head a few blocks in the wrong direction and you may find yourself feeling a little uneasy – and this is in the same city!
 Many of the homes and businesses in L.A. are very old and in serious need of renovation.

 Phoenix is pretty easy to navigate.
 The whole city is comprised of a grid system.
 You have the “Streets” on the East and the “Avenues” on the West.
 In the middle is Downtown.
 The Avenues change into the Streets at Central – the heart of downtown.

 There are some pretty cool neighborhoods all over Phoenix.
 On the East side, you have wealthy areas like Scottsdale and Paradise Valley where you can find many homes designed by Frank Lloyd Wright.
-Then you have Tempe which is a college town with a very active night life where you can find a ton of bars and clubs with stupid kids getting into bar fights and puking in bushes.
+Then you have Tempe which is a college town with a very active nightlife where you can find a ton of bars and clubs with stupid kids getting into bar fights and puking in bushes.

-The west side is home to the Cardinals Stadium and Westgate Entertainment District which is sort of like Universal City Walk with less tourists.
+The west side is home to the Cardinals Stadium and Westgate Entertainment District which is sort of like Universal City Walk with fewer tourists.
 There are lots of farms with beautiful fields of green crops and blooming flowers.
 Granted there is less to do on the west side, but that is because it is still being built up.
 Practically everything is brand spanking new!
 We also have one of the only five Cancer Treatment Centers of America – which is good to know.

-In the battle of Phoenix vs Los Angeles Neighborhoods – it’s a toss up.
+In the battle of Phoenix vs Los Angeles Neighborhoods – it’s a toss-up.
 Los Angeles is a cool place to live if you can afford it.
 I really miss the flowers, grass, and the beach, but I also enjoy my personal safety just as much.
 And in Phoenix, you can get so much house for the money!
-Personally I think Phoenix is a better place to raise a family.
+Personally, I think Phoenix is a better place to raise a family.